ArwinSaleh/reinforcement-learning-projects/README.md

 # reinforcement-learning-projects
-A collection of small-cale reinforcement learning projects.
+A collection of small-scale reinforcement learning projects.